transition-zero/tza-pypsa/README.md

 </picture>

 # TZ-Analysis-PyPSA
-This repo contains [`PyPSA`](https://pypsa.org/) models developed and used by the Analysis team at TransitionZero.
+This repo contains code developed by the Analysis team at TransitionZero (TZA) to build and solve with [`PyPSA`](https://pypsa.org/) models.
+TZA-PyPSA allows us to modularly construct and work with PyPSA network models.

-Specifically, this repo has the models shown in the table below.
+TZA-PyPSA can be used to build a PyPSA model from scratch, but there are a set of pre-built models that a user can call as a starting point for their analysis.
+A list of pre-built models is given in the table below.

 Model  | Status | Method | Overview
 --- | --- | ---  | ---
 [ASEAN](https://github.com/transition-zero/tz-analysis-pypsa-minimal/tree/main/models/ASEAN) | 🟠 In dev! | `yaml` | An hourly resolution dispatch model for the 10 Association of Southeast Asian Nations (ASEAN) states.
 <!-- Pakistan | 🔴 Not started, coming soon | Orchestrated | An hourly resolution dispatch model for Pakistan -->

+See instructions below on how to use a pre-built model or how you can build your own.

 # Contributors